Driving License

 Cars in the Netherlands

-The current Dutch license plate system uses black letters on a light-reflecting yellow background.
-It also follows the common EU format of having a blue strip on the left side of the plate with the EU flag symbol and the country code (NL).
+Dutch license plates currently consist of two digits, three letters, and one digit (e.g., 12-ABC-3).
+They indicate the date of registration of a car but do not provide information about where in the country the car comes from or to whom it belongs.
+The Dutch license plate system uses black letters on a light-reflecting yellow background.
+It also follows the standard EU format of having a blue strip on the left side of the plate with the EU flag symbol and the country code (NL).

 Importing a car

-In certain cases, expats who bring their vehicle to the Netherlands may be eligible for exemption from import duties and BPM.
-If you arrange to have your car shipped as part of your ‘removal goods’ (verhuisgoederen), you can apply for exemption from registration tax and import duties.
-To qualify for an exemption, you should have used your car for at least six months and you should have lived abroad for 12 months or longer.
-The doune (Dutch Customs) is responsible for handling tax import duties and exemptions.
+If you plan to bring your car to the Netherlands from abroad, you must obtain a Dutch registration number from the RDW as soon as possible.
+Importing your car into the Netherlands differs depending on whether you are moving from or outside an EU or EFTA country.
+In some instances, expats who bring their vehicle to the Netherlands may be eligible for exemption from import duties and BPM.
+If you arrange to have your car shipped as part of your ‘removal goods‘ (verhuisgoederen), you can apply for exemption from registration tax and import duties.
+To qualify for an exemption, you should have used your car for at least six months and lived abroad for 12 months or longer.
+The doune (Dutch Customs) handles tax import duties and exemptions.

 Buying a car

-Search our Directory for car sales in the Netherlands
+Search our Directory for car sales in the Netherlands.

 Some popular used car dealerships and online marketplaces include: